 What are some OneDrive limitations and considerations?

-Although OneDrive can be pretty simple to use and offers business account users a generous 1 TB of storage space to start, there are a few things to keep in mind if this is what you’re thinking of using to request files from your clients.
+However, there are a few things to keep in mind if you’re thinking of using its request files feature.

 1. You still need to rely on email for follow-ups and reminders